PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/otdoa_overview.rst

 hellaPHY OTDOA Binary Library
 =============================
-The hellaPHY OTDOA adaption layer requires the hellaPHY OTDOA binary library to be separately downloaded and integrated into the nRF Connect SDK by the developer.
+The hellaPHY OTDOA adaptation layer requires the hellaPHY OTDOA binary library to be separately downloaded and integrated into the nRF Connect SDK by the developer.

 Security Requirements